 Housing and the economy in Greater Lincolnshire are inextricably linked contributing substantially to the local economy by creating two jobs for every house built.

-Greater Lincolnshire is committed to facilitating housing growth, with Local Plans leading on the delivery of 100,000 new dwellings by 2031.
+Greater Lincolnshire is committed to facilitating housing growth, with Local Plans working towards the delivery of 100,000 new dwellings to 2031.

 Much of Greater Lincolnshire enjoys relatively low housing costs, which contribute to making it a great place to live and work.
-However, the costs of addressing flood risk increases the costs of development and, combined with low values, can make development unviable.
-LEP investment has targeted this and supported area-based schemes that unblock housing developments to increase the vitality of our area and combine to overcome these issues.
+In some areas, however, addressing flood risk increases construction costs which can make development unviable, particularly where land values are low.
+LEP investment has targeted this and supported area-based schemes that unblock housing developments, increasing the vitality of our area and overcoming these challenges.

-Since the launch of our Strategic Economic Plan, the LEP has already supported the delivery of a number of housing schemes and initiatives to address a number of these issues.
+Since the launch of our Strategic Economic Plan, the LEP has supported the delivery of a number of housing schemes and initiatives.
 Click here to view growth projects.